ibexa/documentation-developer/docs/guide/econtent/econtent_configuration.md

 Important: current the identifier in eContent has to be named `ses_specification`.

-The attributes of the specification data are indexed in Solr as well.
+The attributes of the specification data are indexed in the search engine as well.

 ``` yaml
 silver_econtent.default.mapping.product: